dime-coin/electrum-docs/faq.rst

 Electrum-Dime to an older version once you have opened your wallet file with the new version.
 The older version will not always be able to read the new wallet file.

-..
+The following are known issues that should be considered when upgrading
-  The following issues should be considered when upgrading Electrum-Dime 1.x wallets to Electrum 2.x:
+Electrum-Dime:
 ..
   - Electrum 2.x will need to regenerate all of your addresses during the upgrade process.
 Please allow it